 COVID-19 death toll rises to 9; cases jump to 468

+A total of 20,707 samples from 19,817 individuals have been tested so far, the ICMR said.
+According to the Health Ministry data, Maharashtra has reported the highest number of COVID-19 cases at 74, including three foreigners, followed by Kerala at 67, including seven foreign nationals.

 Karnataka has 33 cases of coronavirus patients after seven more persons tested positive for the deadly virus.
-The number of cases in Telangana have risen to 32, including 10 foreigners.
-Uttar Pradesh now has 31 positive cases, including a foreign national.
+The number of cases in Telangana have risen to 32, including 10 foreigners, it said.
+Uttar Pradesh has 31 positive cases, including a foreign national.
 Delhi and Gujarat have reported 29 cases each, while Rajasthan has 28 positive cases, including two foreign nationals.

-In Haryana, there are 26 cases, including 14 foreigners, while Punjab has 21 cases.
+In Haryana, there are 26 cases, including 14 foreigners, while Punjab has 21 cases, according to the data.
 Ladakh has 13 cases, while Tamil Nadu has nine cases, including two foreigners.
 West Bengal reported seven cases, while Madhya Pradesh has six cases so far.

 Chandigarh has six cases, while Andhra Pradesh reported seven cases.
 Jammu and Kashmir has four cases.
 Uttarakhand and Himachal Pradesh have reported three cases each, while there are two case each in Bihar and Odisha.
 Puducherry and Chhattisgarh have reported a case each.
 PTI PLB HMB